yzhao80/Batch_correction_by_PCs/README.md

 ## PC selection for a binary main variable

-For a binary main variable, such as ALS case/control status or exposure yes/no status, use:
+For a binary main variable, such as disease case/control status or exposure yes/no status, use:

 ```r
 source("R/batch_correction_by_pca_binary.R")